Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Decoding Radius

-We are now in a position to discuss how many errors the method will usually cope with.
+We will now discuss how many errors \cref{alg:decoder} will usually be able to correct.
 When calling this a ``decoding radius'' we need to be wary: indeed, the method \emph{will} fail for certain received words whenever the number of errors is at least $d/2$, and this is unavoidable since it is a unique decoding algorithm.
-Therefore, ``decoding radius'' really involves two parts: 1) how many errors should we at most expect to be able to correct; and 2) what is the probability that we will fail within this number of errors.
+Therefore, ``decoding radius'' really involves two parts: 1) how many errors should we at most expect to be able to correct; and 2) what is the probability that we will fail when the number of errors is at most this.
+In this section we will answer the first of these questions, and turn to the latter in \cref{sec:failure}.

-Perhaps not surprisingly, the latter question is much more difficult than the former.
-In this section we will derive an upper bound on error correction.
-In the next section we discuss the failure behaviour when fewer errors than this has occurred.

-The decoding radius upper bound that we will derive is based on bringing $\red M \red D$ from \cref{ssec:punctured} to weak Popov form.
-Recall that what we are essentially doing is finding the lowest degree vector in $\Row_{\F[x]}(\red M \red D)$ which has first position as leading.
-The outcome of imposing the leading position requirement is sensitively dependent on the module $\Mod M$, but bounding the size of the lowest degree vector \emph{overall} is easy: